Irina Abraham, artistic director, co-founder.

 Shannon has recently had the amazing opportunity to work with Necessary I.T.E.M.S.
 Project through their rehearsal process of The (Last) Station, by Eugene Muzica, which will lead up to their performances at the Planet Connections Theatre Festival in June 2017.

 Georgina Bates, collaborator, choreographer.Georgina Bates is a NY based actor, dancer, and choreographer/director.
 She recently choreographed "Cloud Kumo," a film surrounding the aftermath of Hiroshima, which won a Student Academy Award, a CINE Golden Eagle Award, City Vision 2016, and Official Selection: Hiroshima Film Festival, NewFilmmakers NY.
 Other recent choreography credits: Somehow We End Up Here (CollabFest 2016 -Triskelion Arts), ACLU Freedom Concert (Holy Trinity), Crime and Punishment (West End Theatre), R/Evolution (Robert Moss Theater), Swimming at the Ritz (NJ Rep).
 Upcoming: an evening-length work at HERE Arts Sublet Series.
 Georgina’s work has also been presented at NYU, IDA Art Gallery, Pianos, Slake, and various world peace festivals at Madison Square Garden, City Center, Town Hall, Lincoln Center.
 M.F.A: Dance, NYU, Tisch School of the Arts, B.A.
 Theatre Performance, MMC.
 Member of the SDCF Observership Class 2016 -2017, League of Professional Theatre Women.
+In 2017 Georgina was nominated for Outstanding Choreography Award at The Planet Connections Theatre Festival.

-Genia Starcev, actor, company member.
+Genia Starcev, actor, founding member.

 Genia Starcev was born and raised in